javaftw/legolize/README.md

 Transform Terrain into Bricks

-**legolize** is a Blender add-on that converts QGIS-exported terrain data into a stylized brick landscape, bridging GIS data with 3D visualization.
+**legolize** is a Blender add-on that converts QGIS-exported terrain data into a stylized brick landscape.

 ## Installation and Usage